 Bestva has been one of my favorite grow light choices if you don’t plan on buying a COB, Quantum Board, or other high end light.
 Considering the price, it’s actually not a bad light for a small space.
-This is the Bestva SAMSUM 600w LED grow light (sometimes called the Elite or Samsum series).
+This is the Bestva Reflector 600w LED grow light (sometimes called the Elite or Samsum series).

 It comes with two light modes – one for the Seed/Veg growth phase and one for the flowering phase.
 The 10 watt LEDs really separate this light from other 600 watt LED grow lights by increasing light intensity and efficiency.

 One of the best features of Bestva LED grow lights is the true full spectrum.
 Even on an entry level grow light like this, they managed to get a perfect balance of blue, red, and a small amount of green which has been found to be helpful up to 24% concentration in some spectrum studies (the Bestva has ~10% green).

 The light intensity (PPFD) for the Bestva 600w LED grow light is middle of the pack when compared to other LED grow lights.
 The light only consumes 105 watts so the light won’t be the absolute strongest, but it’ll be good to flower one cannabis plant.

-This Bestva SAMSUM 600w grow light comes with a 3 year warranty, and 30 day money back guarantee.
+This Bestva Reflector 600w grow light comes with a 3 year warranty, and 30 day money back guarantee.